Skip to main content

 I have a consumer proposal — when can I get a mortgage?

-Most Canadians in or post-consumer-proposal are told by their bank that they need to wait 6-7 years before they’ll be considered for a mortgage — which simply isn’t true.
-Active proposals can be financed today via specialty B-lenders and private capital.
-Discharged proposals open up B-lender options immediately, and A-lender pricing typically becomes available 24-36 months post-discharge with clean re-established credit.
-The path back is real, and starting it sooner is always better than waiting.
+Many Canadians in or after a consumer proposal are told by their bank they’ll have to wait years before a mortgage is possible — but that’s not the whole picture.
+What’s realistic depends on your stage and your file, not a single rule.
+Active proposals can often be financed today through specialty B-lenders and private capital.
+Discharged proposals open up B-lender options, and A-lender pricing typically returns as you re-establish credit over the following couple of years.
+The path back is real, and starting it sooner is almost always better than waiting.

 What you get